Read our fact sheet on franchisor responsibility.

 - how the relationship works in practice, such as how much the franchisor influences or contributes to management or operational decisions of the franchisee business, or affects the franchisee's ability to generate revenue or profits.

-It also sets the store opening hours, prices, service standards, promotions and advertising campaigns, and which suppliers XYZ can use to buy ingredients and business supplies and equipment.
+It also sets the store opening hours, prices, service standards, promotions and advertising campaigns, and which suppliers XYZ Pty Ltd can use to buy ingredients and business supplies and equipment.

-Given ABC has significant influence and control over XYZ's business it would be a 'responsible franchisor entity'.
+Given ABC Foods Pty Ltd has significant influence and control over XYZ Pty Ltd's business it would be a 'responsible franchisor entity'.

-A responsible franchisor entity can be held legally responsible if a franchisee contravenes certain provisions of the FW Act.
+A responsible franchisor entity can be held legally responsible if a franchisee contravenes certain provisions of the Fair Work Act (FW Act).
 These provisions include:

 - entitlements under